hoangdungnguyen/E-VaR-ES-regression/README.md

 Authors: Hoang-Dung Nguyen under supervision of Prof. Stéphane Crépey with crucial support from Marc Chataigner and Bouazza Saadeddine.

 ## Description
-with the motive of analysing XVA metrics (i.e. counterparty risk for banks), we state the two main objectives of this work:
+With the motive of computing XVA metrics (i.e. counterparty risk for banks), we state the two main objectives of this work:
 - We look for stable and accurate conditional VaR and ES estimation
 - Given that these risk measures must be reevaluated at each valuation steps in XVA framework, it is essential to accelerate the computational paradigm of these metrics (as well as of conditional expectation, corresponding to future prices in the financial application, in the first place).